The Code of Conduct

-It is the Code, and the fact that the Institute can take steps to uphold it, that makes Members accountable for the standard of their professional conduct.
-This accountability is a valuable asset both to Members and to those who hire or employ them.
+It is the Code, and the fact that the Institute can take steps to uphold it, that makes CIPR Members accountable for the standard of their professional and personal conduct.
+This accountability is an essential part of being a Chartered Institute and serving the public interest.
+It is a valuable asset, both to Members, and to those who hire or employ them.

 Download a guide to our complaints process (pdf).

 Each hearing typically consists of five people chosen from the panel members: three CIPR members and two lay members.
 The hearing considers the evidence and any testimonies to determine whether the individual, in a professional or personal capacity, has breached the code of conduct or not; and if so, what level of sanction is appropriate.

 Sanctions range from letters of advice or warning, to suspension or termination of membership.
 The panel could also require a CIPR consultant member to return all or part of the fees charged for work that the panel considers substandard.
 The panel and the CIPR cannot award damages, so if the complainant requires further compensation, they would need to take legal action.

 Should a panel hearing elect to terminate a membership, the CIPR Board is informed of that decision as soon as any appeal process has concluded.
 The CIPR then enacts that decision, and it has no power to ignore it.

 As a Chartered body, the Institute is expected to act in the public interest and its regulations clearly state that any decision to remove someone from membership will be communicated.
 This communication, in some circumstances, could also include an explanation of any professional breaches that could serve as guidance or learnings for members.